“She’s sick. She needs help and understanding. A long rest in a sanitarium is the only answer to her problem.” – Comment by an unnamed colleague, 1949

-May 29, 1938: These posed snapshots of Judy, Mickey Rooney, and their schoolmates were featured quite a few articles in the late spring and summer of 1938, usually accompanying articles about “Hollywood Youngsters” and even one in March about “Judy’s Gang.”
+May 29, 1938: These posed snapshots of Judy, Mickey Rooney, and their schoolmates were featured in many newspapers in the late spring and summer of 1938, usually accompanying articles about “Hollywood Youngsters” and even one in March about “Judy’s Gang.”

-The published captions for each photo are in the captions for each photo and repeated below, from left to right:
+The published captions for each photo above are as follows, from left to right:

 ALL WORK AND NO PLAY MAKES EVEN A FILM STUDIO A DULL PLACE